 If you don’t drink alcohol, many salsa clubs offer a variety of tropical fruit juices mixed with either water or milk.
 Bottled water is also available, but be ready to drop some pesos as water is rarely free in Colombia.

 Actual Salsa Dancing

-Many Colombians have been dancing salsa since they were little, so it can be intimidating to venture into a salsa club in Bogota if you’re not familiar with the dance moves.
+Many Colombians have been dancing salsa since they were little, so it can be intimidating to venture into Bogota’s nightlife if you’re not familiar with the dance moves.
 The beauty of salsa is it can be as simple or intricate as you make it.
 So if you are not an expert, stick to stepping forward when your partner steps back or stepping side-to-side, mirroring your partner.
-People around you might be doing spins and some seriously fancy footwork, but don’t feel pressured to mimic these moves if you don’t feel comfortable.
+People around you might be doing spins and some seriously fancy footwork.
+Don’t feel pressured to mimic these moves if you don’t feel comfortable.

 A great way to feel more comfortable dancing salsa during a night on the town is taking salsa lessons beforehand.
 A private salsa class in Bogota is the perfect time to ask questions to an experienced teacher and learn to nail some moves before stepping foot onto a real dance floor.
 You would be surprised how much more confident you can feel in a club if you took a salsa lesson or two beforehand.

 Don’t miss the unforgettable experience of salsa dancing while familiarizing yourself with the Bogota nightlife.
 Whether you can dance salsa like the pros or only know a few moves, you’ll be sure to have a great time!